 1 Overview Include an overview summarising the advantages for the Conference of selecting the proposed host and venue.
-The overview might highlight strengths of the hosting authority and experience of the organisers, benefits of the location, and any special opportunities offered by holding the event at that time and in that place.
-Indicate the proposed dates.
-(The Conference is usually held in September or October.)
+The overview should highlight strengths of the hosting authority and experience of the organisers, benefits of the location, and any special opportunities offered by holding the event at that time and in that place.
+Indicate the proposed dates (the Conference is usually held in September or October.)
 If possible, confirm that the dates do not clash with other relevant scheduled international meetings that member authorities may normally attend.
 If a clash is unavoidable please note the fact.
 2 Supporting the Conference's strategic direction Indicate how the proposal supports the Conference's strategic direction.
-The Conference refreshes its strategic direction every few years.
-The Conference's strategic plan is available on the Conference's website.
+The Conference refreshes its strategic direction every few years - prospective candidates are strongly encouraged to consult the Conference's strategic plan prior to submitting a proposal.